nitin-ratnakaran/nitin-ratnakaran.github.io/_drafts/blockchain-soln-pharma-authentication.markdown

 {: .notice--warning}

 Covid-19 has been bad enough for all of us, but these kind of incidents reveal just how much worse things can get when you throw in human greed.
 It is said that we should never let a crisis go waste.
-These peddlers of fake vaccines and medicines seem to have taken this saying to heart and also profited handsomely.
+These peddlers of fake vaccines and medicines seem to have taken this saying to heart and tried to make quick bucks.

 Recently at work, we had a hackathon to ideate and build solutions around the theme of Covid.
-A bunch of us decided to tackle the above problem and develop a solution to verify the authenticity of the medicines and vaccines we consume.
+A bunch of us decided to tackle the above problem and develop a prrof-of-concept solution to verify the authenticity of the medicines and vaccines we consume.
 After some brainstorming, we decided to explore blockchain as a tool for building this solution.
-As none of us were familiar with blockchain, we spent some time familiarizing ourselves with the various blockchain platforms available and coming up with a very basic design.
+As none of us were familiar with blockchain, this was also a great opportunity to familiarize ourselves with the various blockchain platforms available.
 The below post gives an introduction to blockchain as we understood and the very simple app that we created.

-{% include toc %}

 ## What is Blockchain?
 Blockchain, in very simple terms, is a technology that allows us to record information in a way that makes it practically impossible to modify or tamper with.
-The [Wikipedia article][4]{:target="_blank"} is a good place to start if you are new to Blockchain.
+This [Wikipedia article][4]{:target="_blank"} is a good place to start if you are new to Blockchain.

 ## Permissionless and Permissioned Blockchains
-While searching for a simple open-sourced blockchain platform, that we could use for our mini-project, we encountered two types of blockchain platforms. **Permissionless** and **Permissioned**.
+While searching for a simple open-sourced blockchain platform that we could use for our mini-project, we encountered two types of blockchain platforms. **Permissionless** and **Permissioned**.
 A brief comparison is given below.
 For a more detailed comparison, check [here][5]{:target="_blank"}.

 | Permissionless | Permissioned |
 |----------------|--------------|